Xtractyl/Xtractyl/README.md

 ### 2. Installation
 Clone the repository then start the Docker containers:

-Name your database user and password in the xtractyl folder in the docker-compose.yml file
+Name your database, user and password in root in the docker-compose.yml file and provide a secret key password, username and dbname have to be identical for postgres and labelstudio

-    - POSTGRE_NAME=labelstudio
-    - POSTGRE_USER=postgres
-    - POSTGRE_PASSWORD=yourpass
+in root in the docker-compose.yml file under

+postgres:

+POSTGRES_DB: dbname
+POSTGRES_USER: username
+POSTGRES_PASSWORD: yourpassword

+in root in the docker-compose.yml file under

+labelstudio:

+POSTGRE_USER: username
+POSTGRE_PASSWORD: yourpassword
+POSTGRE_DB: dbname
+SECRET_KEY: randomlongpassword